 So much for online Massachusetts sportsbooks before the Super Bowl.

 After Thursday’s marathon session, the Massachusetts Gaming Commission (MGC) re-convened and finally voted on tentative starting dates.
 The MGC agreed to start retail sports betting (Category 1) in January and pushed back mobile betting (Category 3) until March.
-It's a tough break for bettors who were hoping to use Caesars Massachusetts promos to wager on the big game.
+It's a tough break for bettors who were hoping to use a BetMGM Massachusetts bonus code to wager on the big game.

 The vote was 4-0-1, with Commissioner Nakisha Skinner abstaining.